quackdiscord/bot/README.md

 bun dev
 ```

--   This wil run the dev script.
+-   This will run the dev script.

 ## Contributing